Attentive techniques. Psychology: its methods and techniques - M.S. Levels of Basal Emotional Organization

 • 4.
 When trying to give direction to the conversation.

 The second plan is the emotions, feelings of the client and the people around him.
-It is the disclosure of this plan that helps to understand what is happening with the client, the essence of his problem.
+It is the disclosure of this plan that helps to understand what is happening to the client, the essence of his problem.

 • 1.
 Identify the feeling as accurately as possible.